Towards Reliable Evaluation of Adversarial Robustness for Spiking Neural Networks: Methods

 \subsection{Theoretical Analysis on Gradient Vanishing}

-$H(x)$ is discontinuous and has zero derivatives everywhere in its continuous domain.
-Therefore, surrogate gradient is employed to approximate a non-zero and smooth derivative for training or adversarial attack.
+Surrogate gradient is employed to approximate a non-zero and smooth derivative of $H(x)$ for training or adversarial attack.
 We define the surrogate gradient as the following general class of functions: \begin{Definition} A function $g:\mathbb{R} \rightarrow \mathbb{R}_{\geq 0}$ is a surrogate function if it is even, non-decreasing on the interval $(-\infty,0)$ and $\int_{-\infty}^{\infty} g(x) \,dx=1$ \end{Definition} Unlike the definition given by Mukhoty et al.~\cite{mukhoty2023direct}, we impose the normalization constraint $\int_{-\infty}^{\infty} g(x) \,dx=1$.
 This property guarantees that the integral of $g(x)$ behaves as an approximation to $H(x)$.
 As shown in \cref{assg}(a), $g(x)$ can take either a narrow and sharp or wide and flat shape; a sharper function makes its integral closer to $H(x)$, implying a more accurate gradient approximation.

 However, a sharper $g(x)$ tends to approach 0 more rapidly as $\left\lvert x \right\rvert$ increases, which can lead to gradient vanishing.
 Our motivation is to assign $g(x)$ an appropriate sharpness that closely approximates $H(x)$ while preventing excessive gradient vanishing.
 To this end, we quantitatively measure the gradient vanishing of $g(x)$ as follows: